Agentopians/WeAi/VISION.md

 ## Value Proposition

-- **For the Ethereum Community**: Provides a reliable and comprehensive source of weekly Ethereum news, curated and summarized using AI, ensuring no important developments are missed.
+- **For the Ethereum Community**: Provides a verifiable and reliable source of weekly Ethereum news, curated and summarized using AI, ensuring no important developments are missed.
 - **For Content Contributors (Reporters, Verifiers)**: Offers a platform to contribute to the Ethereum ecosystem and earn rewards in $EDIT tokens for their valuable work, fostering a decentralized and collaborative content creation process.
 - **For Job Posters (Companies)**: Provides an effective channel to reach the Ethereum community with job postings, supporting talent acquisition within the ecosystem.
 Payment in ETH or stablecoins makes it easy for businesses to participate.
 - **For $EDIT Token Holders**: Offers governance rights and potential value accrual as the platform grows, creating a stake in the success of "Week in Ethereum News AI Edition."
 The restaking mechanism provides potential additional benefits and contributes to the economic security of the platform.